mmahdisz/mmahdisz/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Bitmospher
-- 💬 Ask me about Software Deveolment
+- 💬 Ask me about Software Development
 - 📫 How to reach me: [mo.m10003@gmail.com]()
 - ⚡ Fun fact: Roses are red!